jpjane89/SURJ/readings.md

 * *The Making of African America* by Ira Berlin
 * *The Autobiography of Malcolm X*
 * *Assata: An Autobiography*
+* *Uprooting Racism: How White People Can Work for Racial Justice* by Paul Kivel
+* *Towards the "Other America": Anti-Racist Resources for White People Taking Action for Black Lives Matter* by Chris Crass
+* *Blackballed: The Black and White Politics of Race on America's Campuses* by Lawrence Ross

 ## Articles and essays
 * *White Fragility* by Robin DiAngelo